jych/cle/README.md

 We try to manage minimum lines of implementation.<br\>
 Over-engineering is not beautiful.

-If you happen to use this library, or bring some of the scripts in this library, please don't forget to cite and give credits to the right libraries (do not remove reference in docstrings).
+If you happen to use this library, or use some of the implementations in this library, please don't forget to cite and give credits to the right libraries (do not remove references in docstrings).

 If you happen to use GF-RNN, please do cite this paper.
 Junyoung Chung, Caglar Gulcehre, Kyunghyun Cho and Yoshua Bengio, "Gated Feedback Recurrent Neural Networks", in ICML, 2015.